castai/docs/docs/guides/mutating-admision-webhook.md

 ## Troubleshooting

-Mutating webhook will ignore these type of Pods:
+The mutating webhook will ignore these type of pods:

-- Bare Pods without ReplicaSet Controller
+- Bare pods without ReplicaSet Controller
 - Pods in "castai-pod-node-lifecycle" namespace
 - Pods with TopologySpreadConstraints with TopologyKey=Lifecycle

-CAST AI Mutating webhook Pods write logs to stdOut
+The CAST AI Mutating webhook pods write logs to stdOut.